 Students are responsible for maintaining current and accurate information in the computer system.
 Name and address changes should be communicated to the Registrar's Office.

-Current students with an LCU ID card are admitted free to all regular season home games.
-Nationally ranked volleyball and basketball teams play at the Rip Griffin Center on the southeast corner of campus.
-On the south end of campus, the nationally ranked baseball team can be seen at Hays Field, the nationally ranked softball team can be seen at PlainsCapital Park, and the men and women’s soccer teams can be seen at the LCU soccer field.
-Visit LCUchaps.com or check the LCU Chap app for game schedules.
+All LCU athletic teams are competitive nationally and current students with an LCU ID card are admitted free to all regular season home events.
+The volleyball and basketball teams play inside the Rip Griffin Center on the southeast corner of campus.
+On the south end of campus, the baseball team can be seen at Hay's Field, the softball team can be seen at PlainsCapital Park, while the men's and women's soccer teams can be seen at the LCU soccer field located on the western edge of campus.
+The LCU cross country teams compete at the LCU cross country course located on the southwest corner of campus.
+Visit www.lcuhaps.com or check the LCU Chap app for game schedules.